Segal operations in the algebraic $K$-theory of topological spaces: The symmetric bimonoidal category of retractive spaces over a connected simplicial abelian group

-is biexact.
-That is, the functors $Z_1 \esm -$ and $- \esm Z_2$ carry cofibrations to cofibrations and preserve pushouts of cofibrations.
-For example,

-Moreover, $\esm$ carries a pair of weak equivalences to a weak equivalence, \end{proposition} \begin{remark} In the approach of \cite{MaySigurdssonPHT} the external smash product is shown to preserve all colimits by exhibiting a left adjoint functor.
+is biexact. \end{proposition} \begin{remark} In the approach of \cite{MaySigurdssonPHT} the external smash product is shown to preserve all colimits by exhibiting a left adjoint functor.
 Their approach uses properties of convenient categories of topological spaces. \end{remark} For our applications in algebraic $K$-theory it seems more reasonable to give arguments modeled on those of \cite[Lemma 1.1.1]{Waldhausen85}, which serve to illuminate other constructions we make. \begin{proof}[Proof of proposition \ref{externalbiexactness}] For simplicial sets, cofibrations are precisely the injections.
 Given a pair of cofibrations

 in $\cR_f(X_1)$ and $\cR_f(X_2)$, respectively, the maps of differences of simplicial sets $W_1{-}X_1 \ra W_1'{-}X_1$ and $W_2{-}X_2 \ra W'_2{-}X_2$ are injective maps of sets in each simplicial dimension.
 The product of these maps is also injective.
 Since $(W_1{\esm}W_2){-}X_1{\times}X_2 = (W_1{-}X_1) \times (W_2{-}X_2)$, it follows that $\xy \UCMT \xymatrix{W_1 \esm W_2 \ar@{ >->}[r] & W_1' \esm W'_2} \endxy$ is also a cofibration.
 Finally, if $W_1{-}X_1$ and $W_2{-}X_2$ contain only finitely many non-degenerate simplices, then the same is true of their product.
 Thus, the pairing $\esm$ restricts to a pairing of $\cR_f(X_1) \times \cR_f(X_2)$ to $\cR_f(X_1{\times}X_2)$.